 The fuel tank on your Pro-Line is constructed of heavy gauge aluminum with internal baffling to minimize sloshing.
-The fuel fill is located on the port gunwale.
 The tank is vented overboard and the vent should be inspected for obstructions regularly.
-Deck plate access ports are placed over the hose connections and the sending unit.
+Deck plate access ports are placed over the hose connections and the sending units.
 Inspect the hose connections on a regular basis.
 There may be a leak somewhere in the fuel system if you notice a fuel odor or see fuel in the bilge.
 Correct any fuel leaks before operating the vessel.

-Fuel filter / water separator units are located in the bilge area.
+Fuel filter / water separator units are located on the port stringer in the bilge area.
 There is one unit for each motor and the spin on filter cartridges should be renewed every season at a minimum.
 Fuel tanks that are not kept full accumulate water faster due to condensation.
 The cartridges may need to be replaced more often depending upon usage and conditions or if motors begin to run rough.
 When replacing the filters / separators, coat the rubber seal with a film of grease or oil to help prevent sticking.
-Mercury Opti-max engines have fuel filter / water separator units installed in the engine.
-Refer to your engine manual for additional information.
-Models equipped with Opti-max engines do not have separate fuel filter / water separator units installed in the bilge area.

 Primer bulbs are used to prime the fuel pump in the motor with fuel.
 There is a primer bulb for each engine.
 Squeeze the bulb a few times until resistance is felt in order to prime.
 If no resistance develops and the fuel pump will not prime, you may be out of fuel, the primer bulb may be defective, or a leak may have developed allowing air into the system.
-The primer bulbs are located in the bilge area near the fuel / water separators.
+The primer bulbs are located on the port stringer between the fuel / water separators and the transom.

-Pro-Line boats equipped with oil injected outboard engines have remote oil tanks located in the bilge near the transom.
-The remote oil tank fills are located near the transom on the starboard side.
+Pro-Line boats equipped with oil injected outboard engines have remote oil tanks located in the aft end of the bilge.
+The remote oil tank fills are located just aft of the transom sink.
 Insure the tanks are well stocked with the recommended two stroke oil - refer to your engine manual.
 It is imperative the oil supply remains clean and uncontaminated by water or dirt.
 Check to make sure the oil lines are free from leaks, kinks, and chafing.
 Some motors use a primer bulb to initiate oil flow.
-Air may periodically enter the system and require purging.
+Sometimes air may enter the system and require purging.
 Refer to your engine manual for specific instructions.